FusionAuth/fusionauth-site/site/_posts/2022-05-12-see-you-at-gluecon.md

 Find us in a couple of places:

 * We have a booth.
-Our booth number is "T14", but we should be easy to find since this isn't a re:Invent size conferences.
+Our booth number is "T14", but we should be easy to find since this isn't a re:Invent size conference.
 Come say hi for a demo, to chat about the intricacies of the Authorization Code grant, or to sign up to win a Lego set or an Oculus Quest.
 * The FusionAuth founder and co-CTO, Brian Pontarelli, is talking on Thursday about the complexity of user login.
 * I'll be giving a talk on Wednesday on "Why Terraform Stinks", where I'll talk about our adventures with (and without) Terraform as we built FusionAuth Cloud.
 * We'll be out and about as well.
 Send us a note via our [contact form](/contact) or tweet/DM [Brian](https://twitter.com/bpontarelli) or [me](https://twitter.com/mooreds).